-Please visit the website www.gov.uk/student-finance to find out about how to apply for your student funding.
+Please visit the gov.uk webpages to find out about how to apply for your student funding.
 The application form is available on the website, along with guidance notes.
 If you need further help, Student Finance England can be contacted on 0300 100 0607.
-Remember that you have to re-apply for your funding each year and make sure you submit your application on time, a few months in advance of the start of your academic year.
+Remember that you must re-apply for your funding each year.
+Make sure you submit your application on time - a few months in advance of the start of your academic year.

-You may apply to Student Finance England if you are ordinarily resident in England, alternatively you will have to apply to Student Finance Wales, Northern Ireland or SAAS (Scotland) if you are normally resident elsewhere.
-If you initially applied for a different University, please call Student Finance as soon as possible to inform them that you will be now studying at the University of Salford.
+You may apply to Student Finance England if you are ordinarily a resident in England.
+Alternatively, you will have to apply to Student Finance Wales, Northern Ireland or SAAS (Scotland) if you are normally a resident elsewhere.
+If you initially applied for a different university, please call Student Finance as soon as possible to inform them that you will be now studying at the University of Salford.

-You can find further information here from Student Finance England www.practitioners.slc.co.uk/products/full-time-undergraduate-education/full-time-maintenance-loan/.
+You can find further information here from Student Finance England.

 Student parents or those who have caring responsibilities can apply for the following grants from Student Finance England:

-- Parents’ Learning Allowance – Up to £1,617 per year for travel and course costs (not available for NHS students).
+- Parents’ Learning Allowance - this is additional funding to help students who are also parents.
+It covers up to £1,766 per year for travel and course costs (not available for NHS students).

-If you have any kind of disability, we advise you to contact Disability & Learner Support via email@example.com or by calling 0161 295 0023 and pressing option 1 and then option 2 to arrange an appointment to discuss your study related needs and any funding that may be available to support you.
+If you have any kind of disability, we advise you to contact Disability and Learner Support via email@example.com or by calling 0161 295 0023 (option 1 then option 2) to arrange an appointment to discuss your study-related needs and any funding that may be available to support you.

-We are able to provide registered students with a bank letter.
-This details your name, address, programme of study, start date and end date.
-You may request the letter through our website www.askus.salford.ac.uk/letters.
+We can provide registered students with a bank letter detailing your name, address, programme of study, start date and end date.
+You may request the letter through our website.

 You may request to receive your letter either via post to your term time address or you may select to collect it from University House at the askUS desk, located at the front of the building.

-If you have not yet completed registration you are still able to request a letter but please be aware that it may not be acceptable for the purpose which you require it for.
+If you have not yet completed registration you are still able to request a letter but please be aware that it may not be acceptable for the purpose for which you require it.
 The letter will state that you are ‘eligible to register’ as opposed to a ‘registered student’.

 For students from low-income backgrounds and living in areas where participation in higher education is low, there will also be the opportunity to receive an additional £350 of credits, bringing the total to £500 each year.
 This will be based on your personal circumstances and will be assessed at the point of registering as a student here in September.

-We also work with Manchester Student Homes (MSH) who accredit local providers of private accommodation.
+We also work with Manchester Student Homes who accredit local providers of private accommodation.

-Rooms at our Campus Living Villages (CLV) accommodation sites fill up very quickly and we advise our students to book as soon as possible.
-If you are due to start your course in January or February 2019, there is currently availability at both the Peel Park Quarter, and the John Lester and Eddie Coleman sites.
-To find out more about the rooms or book online, visit the accommodation website.
+Rooms at our Campus Living Villages accommodation sites fill up very quickly and we advise our students to book as soon as possible.
+To find out more about the rooms or book online visit the accommodation website.

-If all rooms become full at both sites then the team do operate a waiting list system and you can email email@example.com to be added to this.
+If all rooms become full at both sites, then the team operate a waiting list system and you can email email@example.com to be added to this.

 We would also encourage you to look on the Manchester Student Homes website or to book a hotel/hostel if you haven't acquired a room ahead of arrival on campus.
-We do run 'Find a Home' events throughout the academic year and if you'd like more information on these please let us know at askUSfirstname.lastname@example.org.
+We run 'Find a Home' events throughout the academic year.
+If you'd like more information on these please let us know at askUSfirstname.lastname@example.org.